 What has most impressed me about the the Harvey Mudd OpenLoop team has been their initiative, hard work and dedication.
 They formed their own team, collaborated with other universities, set their deadlines and completed tasks on time.
 Since the students hadn’t yet learned the relevant material in formal classroom settings, the majority of their technical work was based on knowledge they learned independently.
 This type of learning can be difficult and time-consuming and signifies the high level of contribution made by these students. ”

-— CHRIS CLARK, PROFESSOR OF COMPUTER SCIENCE, AND TEAM CO-ADVISOR WITH JAMES HOWARD KINDELBERGER PROFESSOR OF ENGINEERING LIZ ORWIN ’95.
+— CHRIS CLARK, PROFESSOR OF ENGINEERING, AND TEAM CO-ADVISOR WITH JAMES HOWARD KINDELBERGER PROFESSOR OF ENGINEERING LIZ ORWIN ’95.
 GARY EVANS, PROFESSOR OF ECONOMICS AND RUTH AND HARVEY BERRY PROFESSOR OF ENTREPRENEURIAL LEADERSHIP, ALSO SUPPORTED AND ADVISED THE TEAM.

 During summer, team members from around the world worked to build the hardware in order to compete on SpaceX’s Hyperloop test track in January 2017.
 Mudders worked on circuitry design and testing, while students in Michigan, Newfoundland (Canada) and Boston worked on the central computing, sensor fusion and housings.